PratikSinghavi/My-Projects/MOGLIE/README.md

 ## Steps to configure/run :

 ### Step 1 : Configuration
-* Open the .env file and setup the following config parameters :
+* Open the env file and setup the following config parameters :
     | Parameter | Description |
     | --- | --- |
     |CITY | City where the offers are to be searched|